liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

     creating projects.
 We'll add portlets in the section on creating plugins.)
 -->

-Our *event-listing-portlet* plugin project should appear in the package explorer.
+Our *event-listing-portlet* plugin project should appear in the Eclipse package explorer.
+The project was placed in ythe Plugins SDK you selected, underr the directory corresponding to the plugin type the project will contain.
 Here's the project's directory structure:

 - `PORTLET-NAME/`
     - `docroot/WEB-INF/src`